What is Defense-in-Depth?

 Defense-in-depth typically involves assembling multiple layers of various security controls—known as layered security—to develop a robust and redundant defense across the IT environment.
 By layering heterogeneous security technologies along common attack vectors, a defense-in-depth strategy helps ensure that attacks missed or bypassed by one technology will be identified and stopped by another.

 With multiple layers of defense on endpoints, for example, each layer provides a different type of security designed to protect the endpoint even if one or more of the controls fails.
 This approach helps to minimize the risk of a single point of failure and is frequently used to address a variety of vulnerabilities across the range of physical, technical, and administrative layers.

-One example of effective defense-in-depth layers would include these types of security tools and solutions:
+Effective defense-in-depth layers would include security tools and solutions like these, for example:

 Firewalls are software or hardware appliances that control network traffic through access or deny policies or rules.
 These rules may include black or whitelisting IP addresses, MAC addresses, and ports.
 There are also application-specific firewalls, such as Web Application Firewalls (WAF) and secure email gateways that focus on detecting malicious activity directed at a particular application.

 Patch Management is the process of applying updates to operating systems, software, hardware, or plugins.
 Often, these patches address identified vulnerabilities that could allow unauthorized access to information systems or networks.

 Intrusion Prevention or Detection Systems (IDS/IPS) – These tools send an alert when malicious network traffic is detected, whereas an IPS attempts to prevent and alert on identified malicious activity on the network or a user’s workstation.
 These solutions base recognition of attacks on signatures of known malicious network activity.